scarecrow-my/daos/doc/user/spark.md

 * Without DAOS UNS Path

-The simple form of URI is "daos:///".
+The simple form of URI is "daos:///\[sub path\]".
 Please check description of "fs.defaultFS" in [example](hadoop-daos/src/main/resources/daos-site-example.xml) for how to configure filesystem.
 In this way, preferred configurations are in